 I call myself the Rambling Priest for a few reasons:

-- It’s a well known fact that those of us who make our living by the sweat of our lips can sometimes ramble.
+- It’s a well known fact that those of us who make our living by the sweat of our lips—as a seminary professor put it—can sometimes ramble.
 Call it an occupational hazard.
-While I hope it doesn’t often hold true for me, well, I’m a realist.
+While I hope it doesn’t often hold true for me, I’m also a realist.

 I hope my ramblings will be helpful for you on your faith journey, wherever it takes you.

 In case you’re wondering, I’m the rector of St. Mark’s Church in Southborough, MA.
-I married the woman of my dreams over 25 years ago now, and have two of the greatest kids you could ever imagine.
-Besides hiking, I go to movies, read, cook, play board games, and hang out with my family in my spare time.
-Sometimes I forget, but I’m living the life of my dreams.
+I married the woman of my dreams over 28 years ago now, and we have two of the greatest kids you could ever imagine who make me prouder by the day.
+Besides hiking, I go to movies, read, cook, play board games, and hang out with my family every chance I get.
+Sometimes I forget it, but I’m living the life of my dreams.